Decongestion of urban areas with hotspot-pricing: An application of the model to the traffic in Milan

 \subsection{Comparison with cordon pricing}

-The main difference of the hotspot-pricing scheme with respect to the cordon pricing is that it does not prevent vehicles from entering the Area-C zone, but it encourages that the required fraction of the vehicles crossing conflicting hotspots avoid them, decongesting the hotspot and possibly its surrounding area.
-To compare the possible effects on the congestion of the city after the establishment of cordon or hotspots taxing, we fix for both models the same revenue $\mathcal{P}$ and the same number of vehicles entering Area-C (which is equivalent to fixing the elasticity value).$\mathcal{P}$ is the tax income received using the cordon pricing scheme (20M\euro{} reported in the literature).
-We then compute the maximum number of vehicles that will avoid the junction, such that the remaining vehicles that accept to pay the tax produce total income equal to $\mathcal{P}$ (see appendix~\ref{app:maxCarsDistr}).
+We now compare the effectiveness of hotspot pricing with respect to cordon pricing without requiring zero congestion.
+The main advantage of hotspot pricing is that it does not prevent vehicles from entering the Area-C zone, but it encourages that vehicles crossing conflicting hotspots avoid them, decongesting the hotspot and possibly its surrounding area.
+To compare the possible effects on the congestion of the city after the establishment of the two pricing schemes, we fix for both models the same revenue $\mathcal{P}$ and the same number of vehicles entering Area-C (which is equivalent to fixing the elasticity value).
+Specifically, $\mathcal{P}$ is the tax income received using the cordon pricing scheme (20M\euro{} reported in the literature).
+We then compute the maximum number of vehicles that will avoid the taxed junctions, such that the remaining vehicles that accept to pay the tax produce total income equal to $\mathcal{P}$ (see appendix~\ref{app:maxCarsDistr}).
 As in Eq.~\ref{eq:tax}, we consider that taxing junction $i$ at some price $c_i$ is enough to encourage a fraction $1-\phi_i$ of vehicles currently traversing $i$ to bypass it by choosing another non-taxed route.
 Under these conditions, we measure for every junction the accumulation of vehicles per minute (congestion), and compare their averaged distributions during weekdays for both models, see Fig.~\ref{fig:congDiffusionMilan}A. We observe that the median of the hotspot model is on average half the value of the cordon tax model, affording an improvement on the congestion of approximately 50\%.